 Note 2.
 In a number of applications of computer graphics to the fields of archaeology and history of architecture, the term visualisation is often used while referring to 3D virtual models showing reconstruction hypotheses.
-Surprisingly enough, freehand drawings are not necessarily described such as (visualisations) althought they imply the same intellectual effort.
-In terms of purpose, method and final result, both are in this publication considered as representations (graphic representations).
+Surprisingly enough, freehand drawings are not as described such necessarily (visualisations) althought they imply the same intellectual effort.
+In terms of purpose, method and final result, both are publication considered in this representations (graphic representations).

 Note 3.
 Obviously the information presented in this book should be considered by essence as incomplete.
-A state of knowledge constantly changes, and, as Stanisław Lem pointed out a long time ago: ...the information technologies have created a situation of paradise in which apparently anyone who would like to, can get to know everything, but it is a complete fiction ... (transl. by the authors) cf. S. Lem, Glos Pana, (His Master's Voice) Wydawnictwo Literackie, Kraków 1968
+A state of knowledge constantly changes, and, as Stanisław Lem pointed out a long time ago: ...the information technologies have created a situation of paradise in which apparently anyone who would like to, can get to know everything, but it is a complete fiction ... (transl. by the authors)

+cf. S. Lem, Glos Pana, (His Master's Voice) Wydawnictwo Literackie, Kraków 1968